sokolj1/minimal-mistakes/about.md

 Other things in life I enjoy are spending time with my family, photography, unique culinary experiences, and physical activity (running, biking, and lifting).

 ## About sokolj.com:
-This personal website is hosted by Github Pages and created using the Jekyll template Minimal Mistakes.
-The author Michael Rose provides great [documentation](https://mmistakes.github.io/minimal-mistakes/) regarding setup for this template.
+This website is hosted by Github Pages and was created using the Jekyll Minimal Mistakes.
+The author Michael Rose provides great [documentation](https://mmistakes.github.io/minimal-mistakes/) about setup for this template.